Guy Montgomery's Guy Mont-Spelling Bee (Australian TV series)

-Guy Montgomery's Guy Mont-Spelling Bee is an Australian television comedy panel show on the ABC, created and presented by Guy Montgomery and co-hosted by Aaron Chen, based on the New Zealand TV show of the same name.
-The eight-episode first series premiered on 14 August 2024; every episode was made available on ABC iview that day.
+Guy Montgomery's Guy Mont-Spelling Bee is an Australian television comedy panel show on the ABC, created and presented by Guy Montgomery and co-hosted by Aaron Chen (later Sam Campbell), based on the New Zealand TV show of the same name.

 Guy Mont-Spelling Bee is loosely based on a spelling bee: each episode, four comedians participate in a series of rounds, where the goal is almost always to spell words or names in rounds that are "designed to befuddle, bamboozle, and bedazzle".
 The winner of each episode competes again the following episode and the loser of each episode must wear a dunce cap in the Dunce's Corner.

-The show's second season was released in 2025.
+The eight-episode first series premiered on 14 August 2024; every episode was made available on ABC iview that day.
+The show's second season was released in 2025, and the third in 2026.

+Montgomery won a Logie Award for hosting the show in 2025.

 Production

 Guy Mont-Spelling Bee is co-produced by Kevin & Co. and ABC Television.
 This is the second Kevin & Co. production outside New Zealand, having earlier been involved in the production of Taskmaster Australia.

 The first series was filmed from 2629 June 2024 at the ABC Ultimo Centre.
 The cast includes Wil Anderson, Tony Armstrong, Concetta Caristo, Urzila Carlson (who also appeared in the original New Zealand version), Tom Gleeson, Peter Helliar, Geraldine Hickey, Nazeem Hussain, Demi Lardner, Zoë Coombs Marr, Luke McGregor, Tim Minchin, Rhys Nicholson and Steph Tisdell.

+The first series of Guy Mont-Spelling Bee aired on BBC Three starting in February 2026.

+Emma Holland and Abby Howells were hired as co-writers for season 3, as previous co-writer and co-executive producer Joseph Moore was working on Saturday Night Live UK.